cryptochitty/build-with-celo-hackathon/celo_ticket/README.md

 ### Why on the Celo network?

-- The Celo Network is bes
+- The Celo Network is best when it comes to Mobile environment.
+This aligns with the future plans of celo ticket to integrate with mobile app.

 ### What is needed?